maijs/entity_reference_hierarchy/README.md

 Entity reference field that comes with Drupal core allows creating a linear list of entity references.
-This module allows creating hierarchical entity references where each entity reference be in a parent/child relationship with another entity reference.
+This module allows creating hierarchical entity references where each entity reference can be in a parent/child relationship with another entity reference.
 It also supports revisions if used together with [Entity reference revisions](https://www.drupal.org/project/entity_reference_revisions) module.